microsoft/vscode-docs/docs/editor/extension-gallery.md

 **Q: Can I install Visual Studio Community extensions (shipped in .vsix) in Visual Studio Code?**

-**A:** No, Visual Studio Code's extensibility points are different than Visual Studio Community.
+**A:** No, Visual Studio Code's extensibility points are different from Visual Studio Community.
 The two use different extension Galleries and the Visual Studio Community extension installer will not recognize Visual Studio Code.